frauvate/cheatsheet/README.md

 # cheatsheet
-python ile makine öğrenmesi için sık kullandığım template, tool ve notlar. google colab kullanıldı
+frequently used templates, tools and code for machine learning with python used google colab